JPMorgan's Dimon, others defeat Madoff fraud appeal

-NEW YORK (Reuters) - JPMorgan Chase & Co shareholders cannot pursue a lawsuit to force Chief Executive Jamie Dimon and other officials to pay damages to the largest U.S. bank for their alleged ignorance of red flags signaling Bernard Madoff’s Ponzi scheme, a federal appeals court ruled on Wednesday.
+NEW YORK, Jan 6 (Reuters) - JPMorgan Chase & Co shareholders cannot pursue a lawsuit to force Chief Executive Jamie Dimon and other officials to pay damages to the largest U.S. bank for their alleged ignorance of red flags signaling Bernard Madoff’s Ponzi scheme, a federal appeals court ruled on Wednesday.

 The 2nd U.S. Circuit Court of Appeals in Manhattan upheld a lower court dismissal of claims that Dimon and 12 other executives and directors breached their duties by turning a blind eye to Madoff, an important client for two decades, to maintain the bank’s lucrative relationship with him.